htadwilliams/Glue/readme.md

  - [X] Game controller axis movement triggers.
  - [x] Queue view should update every second if nothing else is happening.
  - [ ] Remote control - trigger events via network client (most likely REST interface).
- - [ ] Triggers and actions may be filtered by target process name the same way keyboard remapping does.
+ - [x] Triggers and actions may be filtered by target process name the same way keyboard remapping does.
  - [x] Mouse "safety" - freeze mouse cursor position (but not buttons)
+ - [ ] Add Event that allows a Macro to call another Macro.
+Use case: unlock mouse and release a key from more than one macro.

 ## GUI TODO
  - [X] Add mouse button state to buttons view.